voder-ai/create-fastify-ts/user-docs/SECURITY.md

 ## HTTP Security Headers (REQ-SEC-HEADER-DOCS, REQ-SEC-HELMET-DEFAULT, REQ-SEC-OWASP)

-This template uses `@fastify/helmet` by default in both the internal stub server and freshly generated projects.
+This template uses `@fastify/helmet` by default in both the internal stub server and in the Fastify server that is generated into `src/index.ts` for new projects.
 This is the recommended way to configure common HTTP security headers in line with [OWASP Secure Headers Best Practices](https://owasp.org/www-project-secure-headers/).

 > Important: A freshly generated project registers `@fastify/helmet` with its default settings.
 You are expected to review and, if needed, **customize** this configuration (for example, CSP directives) in your application bootstrap (for example, in `app.ts` or `server.ts`).